trevarj/trevarj.github.io/content/posts/OSS_influencer.md

 on young programmers.
 I have certain opinions about the format in which the content is delivered.
 For example, if done incorrectly, a stream can be a huge waste of time for the viewer, even if it is entertaining.
-Maybe no one wants to admit that though and would stay that the engagement factor is important for learning.
+Maybe no one wants to admit that though and would say that the engagement factor is important for learning.

 Will young programmers want to just become a tech influencer instead of putting in the time working a terrible office job at least once like the rest of us?
 My